 2 – Don’t justify an unsafe discharge because they are considered a frequent flyer in the system.

 3 – Don’t discharge a patient you believe is going to be unsafe with unmet health and social needs.

 This is a complex problem, but patient dumping should never be considered the solution.
 Many hospitals struggle to find adequate post-hospital clinical or social support in the community for some patients, placing increased burden on the nurse and the hospital.
 Remember, as the patient’s nurse, you are his or her advocate.
 You play an important role in the care of this patient, including the discharge.

 Courses related to ‘discharge planning’

 WEB363: Health Literacy and Discharge Education: I Didn’t Understand

 (1 contact hr)

-How many times have you considered whether a patient truly understood or would remember how to follow through with discharge instructions?
+How many times have you considered whether a patient truly understood or would remember how to follow through with discharge instructions or prescribed medication instructions?
 Despite verbalization of understanding, how can you reinforce patient comprehension?
-The Institute of Medicine held a workshop dedicated to discussing this concept of patient comprehension with regard to discharge instructions.
-In fact, the US Department of Health and Human Services discusses how those with literacy proficiency can still struggle with health literacy.
-Increase your understanding of the state of health literacy and learn how to educate more efficiently.
+The US Department of Health and Human Services discusses how those with literacy proficiency can still struggle with health literacy.
+When a patient or client struggles with both basic literacy and health literacy, much support is needed to help facilitate understanding of health information.
+Join this webinar to help increase your understanding of the state of health literacy and learn how to educate more efficiently.